Valiente! The Sinking of the Merrimac

 Within 500 yards of the narrow channel, the Merrimac suddenly came under heavy enemy fire.
 Even in near-total darkness, an enemy picket boat had discovered the ship.
 Despite the loss of the element of surprise, and in the face of the intense enemy fire, the volunteer crew of the Merrimac continued at full speed into the jaws of death.
 Within minutes a torrent of heavy cannon fire rained on the ship from all sides as it boldly entered the channel under the deadly guns of the Socapa Battery and Morro Castle.

-The aged ship shook with the repeated battery of heavy enemy shells, but continued to steam valiantly ahead at full speed.
+The aged ship shook with the repeated battery of heavy enemy shells but continued to steam valiantly ahead at full speed.
 Hobson himself later wrote, "The striking of projectiles and flying fragments produced a grinding sound, with a fine ring in it of steel on steel.
 The deck vibrated heavily, and we felt the full effect, lying, as we were, full-length on our faces.
-At each instant it seemed that certainly the next would bring a projectile among us...I looked for my own body to be cut in two diagonally, from the left hip upward, and wondered for a moment what the sensation would be."
+At each instant, it seemed that certainly the next would bring a projectile among us...I looked for my own body to be cut in two diagonally, from the left hip upward, and wondered for a moment what the sensation would be."

 Near the stern anchor, Montague heard a heavy round crash into the structure, cutting the anchor lashings.
 At the helm, Coxswain Deignan yelled to Hobson, "She won't respond sir!
 The tiller ropes have been shot away!"
 The same round had destroyed the collier's all-important steering gear.
 Almost beyond navigation now, the ship continued forward, propelled by the momentum of its full-speed approach and the swift currents of the flood tide.
-And then the ship was in the channel, braving the continuing fire but moving ever closer its destination as the crew remained at their posts.
+And then the ship was in the channel, braving the continuing fire but moving ever closer to its destination as the crew remained at their posts.
 Despite the hail of fire that raked his ship, Hobson stood exposed on the bridge, stripped to his underwear, to monitor the situation.
 And then the Merrimac was sliding sideways, drifting away from the narrowest part of the channel and into deeper waters.

 In the distance, the Spanish warships Colon and Oquendo added their fire to the fusillade from the shore batteries.
 Even when the Reina Mercedes sent two torpedoes to make direct hits on the Merrimac, nearly ripping it in half, Hobson and his volunteers stood faithfully at their stations.
 Above the din of battle, Hobson shouted the order and Murphy dropped anchor to halt the rapidly drifting ship.
 The stern anchor shot away; the doomed collier continued to drift as it dragged the lone anchor across the floor of the harbor.
 Kelly began knocking the caps from the sea valves as Hobson set to the process of detonating the explosive charges.
 The enemy fire had also destroyed batteries and detonators.
 Only two of the charges exploded into the early morning sky.